-Anyone who has ever suffered the severe abdominal pain of an acute diverticulitis attack agrees it’s never something they want to experience again.
+Anyone who has ever suffered severe diverticulitis pain in their abdomen agrees it’s never something they want to experience again.
 However, the intense pain of a severe, acute diverticulitis episode is only one form of diverticulitis symptoms.
 Many more people suffer from chronic diverticulitis symptoms, which are characterized by less severe lower abdominal pain, bloating, constipation, and diarrhea.

 So what does a diverticulitis attack feel like?
 Diverticulitis symptoms often include the following:

-- Lower abdominal pain (occurs on left side in 70% of patients; often described as crampy)
+- Lower abdominal pain (occurs on left side in 70 percent of patients; often described as crampy)

 - Change in bowel habits